Notes on the Geography of Oman: Hamra

 A view over the town's irrigated land; in the distance, new Hamra.
-Half an hour's drive more is Nizwa.

-Entrance in the old town.
+Entrance of the old town.

 The old town is on a slope overlooking the palms.